omgnetwork/omgnetwork.github.io/docs/glossary.md

 sidebar_label: Glossary
 ---

-This page provides explanations of the core concepts and terminology for OmiseGO.
+This page provides explanations of the core concepts and terminology for the OMG Network.

 ## Accountability
 The ability to detect that a trade did not execute as expected.